emacsorphanage/god-mode/.github/README.md

   default Emacs keybindings through God mode.
 However, a disadvantage of `evil-god-state` is that Evil's state-specific keybindings will not be available in God mode.

+* [`evil-god-toggle`] is an expanded version of `evil-god-state` with features like persistence of visual selections to corresponding active regions, global `god-mode` scope, and a `god-off` which is like `emacs-state` but more easy to toggle in and out of.
+The ability to use a persistent `god-state` is also better documented.

 [useful-key-bindings]: #useful-key-bindings
 [key-mapping]: #key-mapping